How to apply

 The WNU Summer Institute programme is designed to expand participants’ horizons across the full spectrum of issues surrounding nuclear energy.
 Built on a foundation of instruction from some of the world's foremost leaders in science, engineering and the global environment, the programme is augmented by team-building exercises and a week-long technical tour of nuclear and related facilities.

-- Demonstrated academic or professional excellence with two recommendation letters;
+• Demonstrated academic or professional excellence and leadership potential with two recommendation letters;

 2015 WNU Summer Institute, hosted by the Uppsala University, Sweden